Compulsory vs. Optional Census Data

 Let me give you two examples, both from personal experience.

 When I was married, the Province of Ontario required both partners to declare a religion.
 But, not just any religion, only one from a selected list, or "atheist".
 There's no way I was, or ever will be, atheist.
-But, nothing even approximating my religious beliefs was on the list.
-So, given the choice of not being allowed to marry in Ontario or lying, of course I lied.
+But, nothing approximating my religious beliefs was on the list.
+So, given the choice of not being allowed to marry or lying, of course I lied.

-Anyone competent studying the resulting statistics would have been suspicious that the answers added to 100%, and, finding that the question had been compulsory, realise that the scale of sect memberships was high and take steps to estimate how high by checking church attendance figures and the like.
+Anyone competent studying the resulting statistics would have been suspicious that the answers added to 100%, and, finding that the question had been compulsory, realize that the scale of sect memberships was high and take steps to estimate how high by checking church attendance figures and the like.
 That source of bias was evident from the data itself.

 But, there was at least one other major bias error in them as well.
 Only two sects performed extensive missionary work in our north: Roman Catholic and Anglican.
 So, all our northern residents, notably first peoples with their spirituality that predates ours, would have chosen one of these two in preference to all the others put together.
 The statistical results were not just larger than reality, they were point blank wrong.
 And, knowledge outside the data was required in order to detect it.